Waitwhile/waitwhile-embed/README.md

 We welcome contributions!
 If you have ideas for new features or spot any bugs, please [create an issue](https://github.com/Waitwhile/waitwhile-embed/issues/new).

 Feel free to submit pull requests as well.
-Make sure to follow the contribution guidelines outlined below.

 ### Deploying a New Version

 The following instructions are for users listed as owners of the npm package.

 To check ownership, run `npm owner ls`.

 1. Build the project:
    `npm run build`